What Is Niacin & What Foods Can I Find It In?

 Niacin deficiency is rare in developed countries, and it is more typically associated with poverty and malnutrition.

-Deficiency of niacin causes severe health problems, characterized by four Ds: depression, diarrhea, delirium, and dementia.
+Deficiency of niacin causes severe health problems, characterized by four Ds: dermatitis, diarrhea, dementia, and eventual death.

 Table of Contents